 Gluteal Amnesia: Funny Name, Serious Problem

 You read that right – your glutes (gluteus maximus) may have amnesia.
-For my clients who sit much of the day, it’s more the norm rather than the exception, and there’s a good chance that you’re suffering from it too!
+For my clients who sit most of the day, it’s more the norm rather than the exception, and there’s a good chance that you’re suffering from it too!

-Luckily, restoring glute function is not very complicated.
+Luckily, restoring glute function is not complicated.
 Breaking up periods of sitting into shorter stints helps.
 In your local fitness center, roll and stretch the hip flexors to calm them down.
-Then simple activation / strengthening exercises will bring the glutes back on line.
+Then simple activation / strengthening exercises should bring the glutes back on line.
 Here’s what the first part of that might look like: